Comparisons11 min read

 Core Features

-Here's the deal — this is where the platforms diverge most sharply.
+Here's the thing — this is where these platforms diverge most sharply.
 Robinhood gives you everything a retail trader wants: stocks, ETFs, options, crypto, extended hours trading, and a news feed.
 M1 gives you automated portfolio management with fractional shares, tax-loss harvesting (for Premium users), and automatic rebalancing.

-If you want to buy a call option on Nvidia or trade Bitcoin at 2am, M1 simply can't help you.
-Conversely, if you want to set a target allocation of 60% VTI, 30% VXUS, 10% BND and have every future deposit automatically invested in those exact percentages?
-Robinhood won't do that either.
+Want to buy a call option on Nvidia or trade Bitcoin at 2am?
+M1 simply won't help you.
+On the flip side, if you want to set a target allocation of 60% VTI, 30% VXUS, 10% BND and have every future deposit automatically invested in those exact percentages?
+Robinhood can't do that either.

 Integrations

-Honestly, neither platform is a standout here compared to full-service brokerages.
+Neither platform really stands out here when compared to full-service brokerages.
 Robinhood connects with a few tax tools (TurboTax, H&R Block) and has basic bank connectivity.
 M1 connects with external bank accounts via Plaid, and its internal checking-to-investing integration is smoother than most competitors manage.

-Fun fact: neither platform integrates as natively with portfolio tracking tools like Empower (formerly Personal Capital) as Fidelity or Charles Schwab does.
-If deep third-party integrations matter to you, Try M1 Finance edges ahead slightly thanks to its more cohesive internal ecosystem.
+Interesting detail: neither platform integrates natively with portfolio tracking tools like Empower (formerly Personal Capital) the way Fidelity or Charles Schwab do.
+If third-party integrations matter to you, M1 Finance edges ahead slightly thanks to its more unified ecosystem.

 Winner: M1 Finance (marginally)